 If you speak it, you have to face it.
 And you know what?
 You have the power to do it.

 I invite you to take the first step by sharing your story anonymously here on WomanSpeak.org.
-Consider using these prompts to help get you started:
+See what other readers have submitted in Herstories, our community story bank, and consider using these prompts to help get you started:

 - What happened?